SkyWars/SkyWars/docs/skywars/submitting-a-ticket.md

 * Include a detailed description of the feature requested.
 * Include why the feature would be a good thing to have.
-* Do **not** group multiple feature requests together.
-  If you have two ideas, make two tickets.
-Don't put them both into one.

 ## Bug report guidelines

-* Include your server version and your SkyWars version.
-Version numbers, never say 'latest'.
+* Run **/sw report** on your server if you are able to.
+Include the output url in your ticket.
 * Include a detailed description of what is happening.
-  Search your server.log file for errors, and include those.
+* Search your server log file for errors, and include any of those.

-* For everything you take out of the server.log file, please put it into a [gist](http://gist.github.com) and copy the link here.
-Also include 10 lines above and below the error/output you are capturing.
-* Include the output of the **/sw report** command in the ticket.
-This gives information on your configuration.
-  If you are using version 1.3.0 or below, please use **/sw cfgdebug -p** instead of **/sw report**.
+## Questions

+Feel free to also delete the template in the ticket submission area, and just ask a question if you want to!
+There's no need for it to be a bug report or feature request for it to be a valid ticket.

 ## Actually submitting

-When you have all the information ready, go [here](https://github.com/daboross/SkyWars/issues/new) to submit it.
+When you have all the information ready, go [here](https://github.com/daboross/SkyWars/issues/new) to submit the ticket.

+You will need a GitHub account - this can be created using any email address, and is an incredibly quick process.